Gene Soucy: Other acts

 During his career with the Eagles, Soucy began to develop a new aircraft to fly in airshows.
 He had a Grumman Ag Cat cropduster modified for a Wing walking act, and named the aircraft the Showcat.
 His partner and girlfriend Teresa Stokes performs as the wing walker while Soucy takes the Showcat through various aerobatic maneuvers.
 The Showcat is also configured with pyrotechnics, used as part of a nighttime aerobatic show.
 After the Eagles team disbanded in 1995, Soucy began performing solo aerobatic in an Extra 300S, in addition to his Showcat performances.

 Personal life

 In 2002, he began to show signs of kidney disease, and in 2003 underwent a kidney transplant.
 Teresa Stokes was the donor, after Soucy's siblings proved to not be able to donate.
 He was back flying at airshows 3 months after the operation.

 Soucy has also flown as a stunt pilot for several motion pictures and TV movies.
 His credits include Aces: Iron Eagle III, where he flew with Charlie Hillard, and The Pancho Barnes Story.

 Soucy has two daughters, and lives in Houston, Texas.
-In addition to his airshow performances, he is a pilot with Delta Airlines.
+In addition to his airshow performances, he is a pilot with Delta Air Lines.